Recent Rule Changes

 Credits earned via self-study formats such as on-demand programs were previously capped at twelve credits per biennial 24-credit CLE compliance cycle.
 The self-study caps were waived under an order issued on September 22, 2021, allowing those attorneys to comply with the CLE requirements through approved self-study courses during the pandemic.

-New York: The Judicial Departments of the Appellate Division of the New York State Supreme Court have amended the rules to include a new credit type and requirement for Cybersecurity, Privacy and Data Protection starting in 2023.
+The Judicial Departments of the Appellate Division of the New York State Supreme Court have amended the rules to include a new credit type and requirement for Cybersecurity, Privacy and Data Protection starting in 2023.
 The order creates two categories of the new Cybersecurity, Privacy and Data Protection credit type: Ethics and General.
 See § 1500.2 for definitions.

 Beginning on July 1, 2023, both experienced and newly admitted attorneys will need to comply with the 1-credit requirement in the Cybersecurity, Privacy and Data Protection category of CLE credit.